On top of a rock in Indonesia, where the wind was so strong the tent-cloth touched my face, I camped.

 The fire is a great place to cook a camp stew, which stands for, throw anything in the pot and let it cook over the fire.
 No matter what you put in, this will be the best meal you have ever eaten. – Contented Traveller.

 Use a little portable camping stove to assure that you’ll have a hot breakfast and dinner.
 Whether you just finished a long hike, or you’re coming back to your campsite after a long day, there’s nothing better than having a warm meal to fill you up before you fall asleep, or to start your day.
-When I was doing my 3-day hike through Abel Tasman in New Zealand, that’s what kept us going and motivated throughout our whole time on the trail. – The Atlas Heart.
+When I was doing a 3-day hike in New Zealand through Abel Tasman, that’s what kept us going and motivated throughout our whole time on the trail. – The Atlas Heart.

 I’d like to thank all contributors to this extensive article!
-As a camping rookie I feel much more comfortable with these tips and tricks.
+As a camping rookie I feel much more comfortable with these camping tips for beginners.
 If you loved this post, take a look at their websites.
 They have traveled and camped around the world.
 If you have any questions on camping, feel free to contact them as they are always happy to help!